dangoslen/dangoslen-me-site/content/blog/identity-goals-systems.md

 While wandering the streets during New Year's Eve several years ago (pre-COVID), I came upon a tree.
 Our fellow NYE participants had covered the tree with small strips of paper using bits of twine or string to affix them to the branches.
 On each was a short phrase written in squiggly marker with phrases like "Get in shape," "Get on a budget," or "Stop drinking."
 Each was a resolution for the coming year.

 I wondered: how many people gave more than 30 seconds of thought to their so-called resolution?
 Did they ever write it down somewhere else?
+How will they remember it?

 Our culture loves the idea of a resolution and making significant changes about ourselves in the New Year.
 But we know the data: most [resolutions don't work](https://www.businessinsider.com/reasons-why-most-new-years-resolutions-dont-stick).
 Resolutions are often vague, unplanned, and without any accountability structure - ingredients required for successful behavior change.
 If we want to change our lives in the coming year, we need more than a resolution: we need actionable goals and a system to put them in place.